Simon Napier-Bell: Author

 When Japan broke up, Napier-Bell wrote his first memoir, You Don't Have to Say You Love Me, about his experiences in the music business in the 1960s.
 When he ceased managing Asia and Ultravox, he wrote Black Vinyl White Powder; originally conceived as a history of the British post-war music industry, it developed during the writing process into an exploration of "the centrality of drugs and drug culture to the development of the British music business" In March 2005, he published another memoir, I'm Coming to Take You to Lunch, the story of how he took Wham! to China.

 In 2015, Unbound Books published his fourth book, Ta-Ra-Ra-Boom-De-Ay, which is a complete history of the music industry since the early 18th century until today.
 All four books have received multiple reviews.

 Documentaries

+In 2023, Napier-Bell directed the documentary George Michael: Portrait of an Artist, a film which offered chronological optics into the life of Michael, featuring interviews with Stephen Fry, Stevie Wonder, and Rufus Wainwright.
+Napier-Bell is currently filming a documentary about the Marquee Club, which will feature interviews with Phil Collins and Tony Banks.

-In recent years he has turned to film-making and directed three full-length documentary films.
+In recent years, Napier-Bell has directed three full-length documentary films.
 To Be Frank, about Frank Sinatra, and 27: Gone Too Soon, about the 27 Club, were both made for Netflix.
 50 Years Legal, marking 50 years since the decriminalisation of homosexuality in the UK, was produced for Sky Arts.

 Napier-Bell is CEO of the Pierbel Group, which offers music management and consultancy, and is originating producer of Raiding the Rock Vault, the No 1 rated music show in Las Vegas, and Raiding the Country Vault, in Branson, Missouri.

+Digital journalism

+Since late 2025, Napier-Bell has been publishing weekly essays on his Substack, with content that focuses on music industry economics, the "mythmaking" of pop icons, and the impact of artificial intelligence on human creativity.